Six Flags Fright Fest: Everything You Need to Know

 You can find more information on this in our What is Included in a Fright Fest ticket guide.

-Fright Fest at all Six Flags parks typically begin in the middle of September, and last through the end of October.
+Fright Fest typically begins in the middle of September and lasts through the end of October.

-Scare Zones are specific zones with much less lighting, and lots of fog, where 'monsters', aka workers dressed up in scary costumes and walk up to you when you least expect it, to give you a scare!
+Scare Zones are designated zones in the park that are darker, and have lots of fog, and the only zone where 'monsters' (aka workers dressed up in scary costumes) can walk up to you when you least expect it, to give you a scare!

 Be prepared to hear screams in the scare zones!